KaelKodes/NoDrop/README.md

 NoDrop by CTS Kael

-Version: 0.0.8
+Version: 0.1.5

 Description:

-The NoDrop plugin ensures that player inventories are saved when they die or disconnect, and their items are restored upon respawn without dropping any held items during wounding or death.This plugin is HEAVILY INSPIRED by K1lly0u's Restore Upon Death and aims to more robustly cover gaps missed by it.
+The NoDrop plugin ensures that player inventories are saved when they die or disconnect, and their items are restored upon respawn without dropping any held items during wounding or death.

+This plugin is HEAVILY INSPIRED by K1lly0u's Restore Upon Death and aims to more robustly cover gaps missed by it.

 Features